-http://www.amazon.com/webservices/
+http://aws.amazon.com/

-Poke around the site for a bit, particularly the leftmost links entitled "FAQs" and "Amazon E-Commerce Service."
-Proceed to "Create an Account" in order to obtain a "subscription ID," making note of it upon receipt.
+Poke around the site for a bit, particularly the leftmost links entitled "Amazon E-Commerce Service" and "FAQs."
+Proceed to "Create an Account" in order to obtain a "Access Key ID."
+(After creating an account, you'll receive an email containing a link; follow that link to see your Access Key ID.)
 You needn't download anything from Amazon, as we've included all that you need in this project's distribution.
-But do skim the "Online Documentation" available at the URL below, paying particular attention the section entitled "API Reference."
+But do look over the SDK, particularly its API Reference, available at the URL below.